Why Work at Althea?

 Althea Projects is committed to respecting the privacy and confidentiality of all individuals and acting in accordance with the law on matters of privacy and accessing information.
 In order to deliver a quality service, an individual who enquires or accesses our services will have their details recorded and stored in accordance with Australian privacy legislation.
 Click to read our full Privacy Statement

 Althea Projects Shared Family Care (SFC) program supports foster and kinship carers to provide out-of-home care in the community for children referred by the Department of Child Safety, Youth and Women.
-The Recruitment & Assessment Officer role is an integral position within the SFC team.
+The Kinship Family Case Worker role is an integral position within the SFC team.

 Aboriginal and Torres Strait Islander people are encouraged to apply.
 Althea Projects is a child safe organisation.
 In conjunction with your application please ensure you read our Organisation Information document available on our website.